tabareCapitan/tabarecapitan.github.io/docs/research/morePapers.md

 nav_order: 3
 ---

----
-layout: page
-title: research1
-permalink: /research1/
-nav_order: 2
----

 <style>
   .abstract {
     font-size: 13px; /* Adjust this value to change the text size */ }
-  .summary-workingPaper {
-    padding: 8px 12px;
-    background-color: rgba(255, 230, 102, 0.6); /* Use an RGBA color value for the background */
-    color: #404040;
-    border-left: 4px solid #751aff;
-    border-radius: 4px; /* Add this line for rounded corners */
-    cursor: pointer;
-    display: block; /* Change display to block */
-    width: 100%; /* Set the width to 100% */
-  }
-  .summary-workingPaper a {
-    text-decoration: none; /* Remove the underline from links */ }
-  .summary-selectedPaper {
-    padding: 8px 12px;
-    background-color: rgba(255, 199, 179, 0.6); /* Use an RGBA color value for the background */
-    color: #404040;
-    border-left: 4px solid #751aff;
-    border-radius: 4px; /* Add this line for rounded corners */
-    cursor: pointer;
-    display: block; /* Change display to block */
-    width: 100%; /* Set the width to 100% */
-  }
-  .summary-selectedPaper a {
-    text-decoration: none; /* Remove the underline from links */ }
   .summary-morePaper {
     padding: 8px 12px;
     background-color: rgba(204, 230, 255, 0.6);